vmware/network-event-broker/README.md

 ```bash
 RoutingPolicyRules=
 ```
 A whitespace-separated list of links for which routing policy rules would be configured per address.
+When set, `network-broker` automatically adds routing policy rules `from` and `to` in another routing table `(ROUTE_TABLE_BASE = 9999 + ifindex)`.
+When these addresses are removed, the routing policy rules are also dropped.
 Defaults to unset.

 The `[System]` section takes following Keys:
 ``` bash
 LogLevel=
 ```
 Specifies the log level.
-Takes one of `info`, `debug` ...
+Takes one of `info`, `warn`, `error`, `debug` and `fatal`.
 Defaults to `info`.

 ```bash